project-march/ProjectMarch/docs/doc/development/style_guide.rst

         * PEP8: https://www.python.org/dev/peps/pep-0008/

 It is not important to read these specifications, the most important aspects will be summarized below.
-In order to check whether your code is properly formatted and according to the rules defined in the guides above, you have to perform static analysis locally.
+In order to check whether your code is formatted according to the rules defined in the guides above, you have to perform static analysis locally.
 See the next chapter for more information about static analysis, and how to run it.